mupif/mupifDB/README.md

 # MuPIFDB

 MuPIF is modular, object-oriented integration platform allowing to create complex, distributed, multiphysics simulation workflows across the scales and processing chains by combining existing simulation tools.
-MuPIFDB is database layer (based on MongoDB) and workflow manager for MuPIF with REST API.
+MuPIFDB is database layer (based on MongoDB) and workflow manager/scheduler for MuPIF with REST API.

 ## Project website
 http://www.mupif.org